darkarnium/kako/README.md

 * Telnet
   * Accepts any username / password pair for login.
-  * Simulates a `BusyBox` telnet service with basis shell commands.
+  * Simulates a `BusyBox` telnet service with basic shell commands.
   * Records full interaction on disconnect / exit - via `capture()`.
 * HTTP
   * Simulates a `uhttpd` HTTP service with no routes.